 Company Formation and the Residency Options Available.

-Since Andorra opened its doors to foreign ownership of companies without the need for a local Andorran administrator and majority shareholder ( Known as a"prestanom") there remain some complications about which you should be aware before you take any steps to form a company.
+Since Andorra opened its doors to foreign ownership of companies without the need for a local Andorran administrator and majority shareholder ( Known as a "prestanom") there remain some complications about which you should be aware before you take any steps to form a company.
+These are summarised as:-

 - Prohibited areas include online gambling sites, sex sites, banking, finance and areas of other online businesses, there are many others.

-- There are restricted areas that the Government either will not approve or for which you will need to be professionally qualified and registered locally, for example medical areas, estate agencies, architects and so on.
+- Restricted areas that the Government either will not approve or for which you will need to be professionally qualified and registered locally, for example medical areas, estate agencies, architects and so on.

-- Then there are the geographical considerations as to where any current businesses may be based.
+- Geographical considerations as to where any current businesses may be based.
 Other than obvious ones such as North Korea and Iran, many countries in Africa for example are on various watch lists and or blacklists .

-- Then there are the geographical considerations of clients of the companies, are they or will they be based in restricted areas.
+- Geographical considerations of clients of the companies, are they or will they be based in restricted areas?

 Under the new regulations any person who owns 20% or more of a company in Andorra can then apply for Category D Active Residency or Category B Passive Residency (For example husband and wife jointly owning a company each with 20% or more).
 An applicant may also own 100% of an Andorran company (called an S.L.U), there is no need for more than one Director.
 In both cases the minimum share capital requirement is €3,000.
 It is important to discuss with me which residency option is the preferred route since the timing sequence for Category B and D is markedly different.